apache/airflow/docs/apache-airflow/installation/upgrading.rst

 When you see such message, it means that some of your data was corrupted and you should inspect it to determine whether you would like to keep or delete some of that data.
 Most likely the data was corrupted and left-over from some bugs and can be safely deleted - because this data would not be anyhow visible and useful in Airflow.
-However if you have particular need for auditing or historical reasons you might choose to store it somewhere.
+However, if you have particular need for auditing or historical reasons you might choose to store it somewhere.
 Unless you have specific reasons to keep the data most likely deleting it is your best option.